nicososaok/nicososaok/README.md

 <p>I'm a self-taught person, who likes to understand how things work around me, detail-oriented in every process of creation and development, passionate about everything that has to do with technology and innovation.

-I consider myself an open-minded person, I adapt very fast to any environment and I have frustration tolerance.
+I consider myself an open person, I adapt very fast to any environment and enjoy learning new concepts every day.

 I'm also interested in AI and computer security.</p>